 Featuring students studying with members of South Carolina Music Teachers Association

-Open Table Discussion: Prodigies and their teachers.
+Open Discussion: Prodigies and their teachers.
 Both John Perry and Sasha Starcevich are renowned for developing and guiding talented young pianists into the stardom of concertizing pianists.
 What is their secret?

 Presenting Bach's towering masterpiece, the Goldberg Variations.
 A self-financed recording of this work launched Dinnerstein's career when it landed No. 1 on the classical Billboard charts in the first week of its commercial release in 2007.